WillJames476/Project-Basic/README.md

     Boost/LICENSE, https://github.com/boostorg/boost.git or www.boost.org

 # Build instructions
 1. clone the repository
-2. goto the directory of the repository, optional. enter the absolute path of boost library from your pc to the specified comment on the makefile
-3. type make install on your terminal
+2. type make install on your terminal
-4. type make on your terminal
+3. type make on your terminal
-5. enjoy
+4. enjoy

 # Uninstalling
 1. type make uninstall on the terminal